jenkins-infra/repository-permissions-updater/README.md

 Managing Permissions
 --------------------

-The directory `permissions/` contains a set of files, typically one per plugin, that define the permissions for the respective artifacts.
+The directory `permissions/` contains a set of files, one per plugin or artifact, that define the permissions for the respective artifacts.
+Files have a `component` or `plugin` prefix for organization purposes.

 Each file contains the following: